Frequently Asked Questions:

-Any time spent with nature that makes you feel good!
+Eco-therapy is any time spent in nature that makes you feel good.

 What can I do after the course to continue feeling the benefits from the outdoors?

-We link to a range of other outdoor groups that we can provide information about and support you in joining.
-You can find out more about these groups in the last session of the ‘Nature in You’ course.
+We also have links to a range of other outdoor groups that we can provide information about and support you in joining.
+You can find out more about these groups at the last session of our ‘Nature in You’ course.

-I’ve never spent much time outdoors; will this group be right for me?
+I’ve never spent much time outdoors; will these sessions be right for me?

-It’s never too late to start feeling the benefits from being in the outdoors.
-We aim to create a relaxed, welcoming and ‘no-pressure’ environment, in which you can start to notice how the outdoors can help your well-being.
-‘Nature in You’ is not task orientated and you will never be asked to take part if you do not feel able.
-Some of the sessions also include some time indoors, particularly if the weather is bad.
+It’s never too late to start feeling the benefits of spending time in the outdoors.
+We aim to create a relaxed, welcoming and ‘no-pressure’ environment, in which you can start to notice how the outdoors can help your wellbeing.
+Our courses are not task-orientated and you will never be asked to take part if you do not feel able to.
+Some of our sessions also include some time spent indoors, particularly if the weather is bad.

-If you want to spend more time outdoors after the course, we can provide information and support to do so.
+If you want to spend more time outdoors after completing your course, we can provide information and support to help you to do so.

 I work during the week; do you run anything outside of office hours?